San Luis Obispo, California: Geography

 San Luis Obispo is located on U.S. Route 101, about 31 mi north of Santa Maria.

-According to the United States Census Bureau, the city has a total area of 13.45 sqmi, of which, 13.3 sqmi is land and 0.15 sqmi (1.13%) is water.
+According to the United States Census Bureau, the city has a total area of 13.45 sqmi, of which, 13.3 sqmi is land and 0.15 sqmi (1.09%) is water.

 San Luis Obispo is on the West Coast of the United States and in the Central Coast of California.
 The Pacific Ocean is about 11 mi west of San Luis Obispo.
 The Santa Lucia Mountains lie just east of San Luis Obispo.
 These mountains are the headwaters for San Luis Obispo Creek, whose watershed encompasses 84 sqmi surrounding the city and flows to the Pacific Ocean at Avila Beach.

 San Luis Obispo is a seismically active area; there are a number of nearby faults including the San Andreas Fault.
 The Nine Sisters are a string of hills that partially run through San Luis Obispo.
 They are geologically noteworthy for being volcanic plugs.
 Six of the nine peaks are open to the public for recreation.

 Climate

-San Luis Obispo experiences a cool Mediterranean climate (Köppen climate classification Csb).
+San Luis Obispo experiences a warm Mediterranean climate (Köppen climate classification Csb).
 On average it has 50 days with measurable rain per year, mostly during winter months.
 Summers are generally warm and sunny, often with morning fog from the Pacific coast.
-Winters are generally mild, though below freezing lows may be expected four nights per year.
+Winters are generally mild, though below freezing lows occur 2.6 nights per year on average.
 Measurable snowfall in San Luis Obispo has not officially been recorded since records began in 1870, although photos show about 0.3 in fell in 1922 and snow flurries were reported in both 1988 and 2006.
 Temperatures do, however, vary widely at any time of the year, with 80 °F readings in January and February not uncommon.

-On January 15, 2021, the weather station at California Polytechnic University (San Luis Obispo) recorded a temperature of 93 degrees Fahrenheit, being the warmest "winter" temperature ever recorded in the city.
-Although heat extremes in the 110s have been recorded, the maritime moderation is generally strong due to the proximity to the cool ocean waters.
+Although heat extremes above 110 F have been recorded, the maritime moderation is generally strong due to the proximity to the cool ocean waters.
+The hottest temperature on record is officially at 113 F on September 6, 2020, although a 120 reading was reported in the local news.
+Nights remain cool year round due to cold-current ocean air in summer and being in a valley subject to inversion, although seldom cold.
+The warmest night recorded was 75 F on September 22, 1939, and the coldest day at 40 F on December 11, 1932.
+Precipitation averages about 22 in per year, almost all of which falls between November and April.